 Coming soon: What it’s Like Flying with Mokulele by Southern Airways in Hawaii

 This luxury charter service is owned operated by Larry Ellison, who also owns 98% of the island of Lana’i, as well as both Four Seasons locations on Lana’i and Hotel Lana’i.
 The cost of this flight to Lana’i is included in the cost of a room at the Four Seasons.
-Flights to Lana’i on this airline go from the Big Island, Kaua’i, O’ahu, and Maui, with the primary flights offered between O’ahu and Lana’i.
+Flights to Lana’i on this airline go from the Island of Hawai’i, Kaua’i, O’ahu, and Maui, with the primary flights offered between O’ahu and Lana’i.
 Flights are not offered to or from Molokai at this time.

 More here: What to Expect Flying in a Tiny Plane